 Our Relationship with the Alumni Association

-Any amount donated to QVA or paid above the individual cost of an event is tax deductible.
+Please consult your tax advisor regarding the deductibility of your gifts.
 The Alumni Association will issue receipts to donors on QVA’s behalf.